erjin/ionic_twitter_feed/README.md

 These are parameters that can be included in the request URL

-All parameters for the user timelne are on the same page where you find the resources URL: https://dev.twitter.com/rest/reference/get/statuses/user_timeline
+All parameters for the user timeline are on the same page where you find the resources URL: https://dev.twitter.com/rest/reference/get/statuses/user_timeline

 In controller.js
 ```sh